janbodnar/AI-Skolenie/en/deepseek.md

 by DeepSeek-AI, designed for high performance in natural language understanding,
 coding, mathematics, and multilingual tasks—especially in English and Chinese.

-The `deepseek-chat` model points to DeepSeek-V3-0324.
+The `deepseek-V4-flash` model points to DeepSeek-V3-0324.
 The `deepseek-reasoner` model
 points to DeepSeek-R1-0528.